Introduction

 Name

 To make it easier for you to navigate, each attribute has a required name parameter, which is a non-unique string.
-Name the attributes in a way that makes it easy for you to work with them.
+Name your attributes in a way that makes it easy for you to work with them.

 Marker